strategineer/personal-website/content/blog/2025-01-02/index.md

 {{< book "The Player Of Games" >}}

-2024 was the year that **I finally read some Iain M. Banks Culture novels**.
+2024 was the year that **I finally read some Iain Banks Culture novels**.

 It only took me 15 years of wanting to but never getting around to it.